 Our team is made up of architects, technologists, interaction and visual designers, along with writers and content strategists.
 We bring with us the knowledge and attention to detail gained from successfully completing numerous experiential projects that include large scale museums, integrated interactive exhibits, retail stores, and immersive environments, each project based on the belief that empathetic, strong emotional connections result from well crafted experiences.

-EMILY CONRAD, Co-Founder, Experience Design
+EMILY CONRAD, Co-Founder, President

 Emily draws upon her expertise in technology to create rich, meaningful experiences that educate and evoke.
 She excels at working with game changers and disrupters who seek a bold new way to approach a problem.
 Her experiential design strategies facilitate engagement, inspire meaningful connections and activate audiences for a wide array of project types.
 With sixteen years of expertise as a technologist, interaction designer, and activator of space, Emily designs fresh experiences and technology platforms integrated into large-scale media environments and physical space to create lasting impact.